-Moreover, significant public pressure has mounted in recent years to clean up the state's old dirty coal-fired power plants, many of which are exempt from modern pollution controls.
+Moreover, significant public pressure has mounted in recent years to clean up the state's old, dirty fossil fuel-fired power plants, which are exempt from modern pollution controls.
 These plants pose significant environmental and public health risks and must be required to meet the same clean air standards as modern power plants - regardless of the potential for increased future demand from ZEVs.